-Items Measurement Bases

-AFS financial assets Fair value

-Retirement asset Fair value of plan assets (FVPA) less the present value of the defined benefit obligation (DBO)
+Items Measurement Bases AFS financial assets Retirement asset Fair value Fair value of plan assets (FVPA) less the present value of the defined benefit obligation (DBO)

 Functional and Presentation Currency

 These financial statements of the Association are presented in Philippine Peso, which is the Association's functional currency.
 All financial information presented in Philippine peso has been rounded off to the nearest peso, unless otherwise indicated.